eduvpn/documentation/API.md

 This document describes version 3 of the API provided by eduVPN and Let's Connect! servers.

 The API is intended to be used by the eduVPN and Let's Connect! applications.
+If you are creating your own application, look [here](API_CLIENT_REGISTRATION.md) how to register your own client in the server.

 Using this document you should be able to implement the API in your VPN client, or provide the same API for your VPN server to leverage the existing VPN